How to make money as a photographer (5 side income ideas)

 As a commercial food photographer and photography educator, Darina clearly understands her audience’s pain points and has created a resource that both showcases her art and helps fellow photographers reach their goals.

 Podia’s all-in-one platform makes it easy for creators like Mallika and Darina to sell ebooks, online courses, and other digital products — all from a single dashboard, at one single price.
-Try it out for free with a 14-day trial.
+Try it out for free today.

 Speaking of other digital products, our next side income tip focuses on selling another type of digital download: editing presets and templates.